 - University travelers will be able to use these funds when they book airfare with Travel Incorporated based on a first-come first-serve basis.

-- UW System Administration will “true up” with each campus two months after the values of UATP cards are used up.
+- UW System Administration will “true up” with each campus after the values of UATP cards are used up.

 Booking Individual Airfare:

-Travel Inc. will apply any available funds on the UATP to your flight when you book with them for United, Delta, American, and Southwest.
+Travel Inc. will automatically apply any available funds on the UATP Card to your flight when you book with them for United, Delta, American, and Southwest.
+If you are paying for airfare on a personal card and not seeking reimbursement, use UW System UATP Exempt Group Code UWEAU2021UATPEX.

 Why it is important to know about?